-The Governor's Highway Safety Program (GHSP), through funding from National Highway Traffic Safety Administration (NHTSA), is responsible for reducing injuries, deaths, and economic losses resulting from motor vehicle crashes, and its mission is to save lives, prevent injuries, and reduce traffic-related health care and other economic costs.
+The Vermont State Highway Safety Office - Behavioral Safety Unit (SHSO-BSU) through funding from National Highway Traffic Safety Administration (NHTSA), is responsible for reducing injuries, deaths, and economic losses resulting from motor vehicle crashes, and its mission is to save lives, prevent injuries, and reduce traffic-related health care and other economic costs.

 The Vermont citizens expect our state to protect their interest by